louisgthier/blockchain-web-shop/README.md

 - Click on buy to buy an item if you have enough funds

 ### Adding Items to the Shop
-- You can add new items by entering its name, price and image URL
+- You can add new items by entering their name, price and image URL

 ### Payment Process with Blockchain
 - When checking out, the payment process is seamlessly integrated with blockchain technology.